keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 # Introduction
 In this tutorial, you'll learn how to create an unparalleled ticketing experience.
 You'll be able to garner a large audience for your events by creating a seamless admission and onboarding experience for your community.
 ## Background
 NFT ticketing is very common in the Web3 space and is an excellent way to engage your attendees and draw a larger audience.
 However, it currently requires the attendees to have an existing wallet.
-This is a massive barrier to entry, particularly to non-Web3-natives and those who use ledgers.
+This is a massive barrier to entry, particularly to non-Web3-natives.

-Keypom aims to solve these problems by allwoing for a ticketing system that has the following features.
+Keypom aims to solve these problems by empowering you to create a seamless ticketing system that has the following features.

 * No wallet is needed to enter the event or receive a POAP.
 * No wifi is needed at the door.
 * Users can optionally onboard onto NEAR if they don't have a wallet.
-* Users that choose to onboard can receive a Proof-of-Attendence NFT, although this is optional
+* Users that choose to onboard can receive a Proof-of-Attendence NFT, although this is optional.

-These features open the door to an entirely new class of non-technical attendees and create a smoother experience compared to traditional NFT ticketing;
+These features open the door to an entirely new class of non-technical attendees and create a smoother experience compared to existing NFT ticketing solutions.

 In this tutorial, you'll be creating a ticketing system with those features, and incorporating a POAP to further reward your community members that come out to your events.